localvoid/kivi/docs/basics/01_components.md

 or a canvas object.
 To update its representation it is possible to use direct DOM manipulations, Virtual DOM API, or draw on a canvas.

+To create components, we need to declare its properties and behavior in `ComponentDescriptor` instance, it acts as a virtual table for component instances.
+Each component created from component descriptor will be automatically linked to its descriptor.

 ## ComponentDescriptor

-Each component should declare its properties and behavior in `ComponentDescriptor` object.
-TypeScript users can specify its props type and state type with parametric types P and S `ComponentDescriptor<P, S>`.

-Component descriptor provides a `createComponent` and `createRootComponent` methods to create component instances.

-### Example
+For typescript developers, ComponentDescriptor has two parameteric types: `P` for props type and `S` for state type.

+To create component instances, we can use one of the two methods: `createComponent`, or `createRootComponent`.
+The difference between them is that root component doesn't have any parent component.
+For example:

 ```ts
 class Props {